Structural Characterisations of (n-1,n)-Trees: Characterisations of -trees using paths, cycles, and enumeration

+is connected and satisfies conditions (\ref{un1}) and (\ref{un2}) of Theorem~\ref{thmun}, which can be verified directly from the structure of $K$.
+However, the $(0,2)$-walk sequence

+forms a $(0,2)$-Dewdney cycle sequence in \( K \).
+Consequently, \( K \) is not an $(1,2)$-tree.
+Therefore, if condition (\ref{un3}) of Theorem~\ref{thmun} is dropped, then the converse of Theorem~\ref{thmun} fails.

+We now turn to enumerative characterisations, completing the analogy with graph-theoretic trees.
 The following results, namely Theorem~\ref{1 tree simplices information}, Lemma~\ref{l 3.3}, and Lemma~\ref{l 3.4}, which are central to our work, are directly adapted from Dewdney's study of $(m,n)$-trees~\cite{dewdney1974higher} in the case $m=n-1$.
-The specific proofs for this case are provided in the~\nameref{Appendix}.